Tag: London sewing courses

 At London Sewing Courses, we often see students who have mastered the basics and are now ready to tackle projects that require real muscle.
 Choosing a heavy-duty or industrial machine is a significant step—it’s about finding a partner that can handle the resistance of thick materials while maintaining the elegance and precision of your design.
 Let’s explore the world of high-torque motors and walking feet together.

-Infographic about what is the best sewing machine for thick fabrics for London Sewing Courses
+what is the best sewing machine for thick fabrics

 What is a Heavy Duty Sewing Machine?